mathieugfortin/budgetdb/README.md

 ToDo list:
 Dynamic budgetedEvents are killing performance.
 They should create unverified Transactions.
 Handling of budgetedEvents change will be tricky

-NEXT*****When BE changes, delete linked unverified transaction and create new ones.
-May fuck up the date_planned.
-    Do I even need date_planned?
-Yes, to avoid creating a transaction on a transaction that was moved.
-    I will probably need a form to correct the orphan ones.  yerk

-many cat1, cat2, views to finish
-check if audit is the last event of the day...  order them so TransactionListView uses calendars and it's slow, refactor like AccountperiodicView but for all accounts
+check if audit is the last event of the day...  order them so

+TransactionListView uses calendars and it's slow, refactor like AccountperiodicView but for all accounts

 Dynamic Total on chart?
 a chart with a running total per account category would be nice.  cashflow, savings, mortgage...

+Users, families

+make configurable how far in the future budgeted transactions will go

+budget only BE are not addressed

+account categories don't have a way to be set in the app